-Design for schools, colleges and universities is one of our specialties, and we’re pleased to announce that several of our projects in this area have been honored by the Council for Advancement and Support of Education (CASE) in its 2012 Circle of Excellence Awards.
+Pentagram is pleased to announce that several of our projects in higher education have been honored by the Council for Advancement and Support of Education (CASE) in its 2014 Circle of Excellence Awards.
 CASE is a professional association serving educational institutions and their departments in alumni relations, communications, development and marketing.

 “The annual CASE awards are a big deal in the college and university world,” says DJ Stout, partner in Pentagram’s Austin office.
 “They are kind of like the Academy Awards of higher education.
 I’m excited that several of our publication designs won Gold Awards, but it’s also very gratifying that our talented designers received recognition for their outstanding editorial design work.”

 Matter is a digital magazine devoted to long-form journalism about everything from science and technology to politics and pop culture.
 Born out of a Kickstarter campaign in 2012, Matter relaunches this week as the flagship general-interest publication of Medium, the publishing platform established by Twitter co-founders Ev Williams and Biz Stone.
 Pentagram’s Luke Hayman and team have designed a new identity for Matter, introduced as part of the magazine’s revamp.